Award-winning Female Engineers

 On receiving the Isabel Hardwich award, Carol said: "I’m really proud to receive this award.
 I've been inspired by the many people I've met through WES who prove you can be creative within industry.
 I think it's so important that we share the rich history of women in engineering, which I wasn't even aware of before I joined WES."

-Carol commented: "We have to inspire girls to get into engineering, we have to encourage them to stay in engineering, and promote engineering as a wonderful career."
+Carol commented: "We have to inspire girls to get into engineering, we have to encourage women to stay in engineering, and promote engineering as a wonderful career."

 Leonardo's Head of Lean Engineering for the UK and Italy, Kris Harrison, won the Inspiring Young People Award 2015 by WISE (Women in Science and Engineering).